-The the pick-up of the IOdir> function is controlled by the IOset setting parameter and the UOset setting parameter.
+The the pick-up of the IO function is controlled by the IO set setting parameter and the IO set setting parameter.
 The former defines the maximum allowed measured current, while the latter defines the maximum allowed measured voltage and checks the angle difference before action from the function.
-The function constantly calculates the ratio between the IOset and the IOset and the measured magnitudes (Imand Imand Im
+The function constantly calculates the ratio between the IO set and the IO and the measured magnitudes (I mand I math).
+The reset ratio of 97 % is built into the function and is always relative to the IO set (or IO set) value.
+When the I measured step is triggers the pick-up operation of the function.